KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 Previously, I explained the basic idea to combine `XOR` and bit-rotation to achieve my goal: mapping a stream of values to create a pseudo-random distribution.

 Because I'll need the same logic for different data types multiple times it makes sense to implement a couple of utility methods along with tests.

-:bulb: Did you know [`XOR`](https://en.wikipedia.org/wiki/Exclusive_or) was effectively used for data encryption *before* the name "exclusive-or" (xor) was invented?
-> [Gilbert Sandford Vernam](https://en.wikipedia.org/wiki/Gilbert_Vernam) realized in 1917, that a plaintext, combined with a key of the *same length* in the right way, would create an unbreakable encryption, known as the Vernam-Chiffre (patented 1919).

 The class `XoRotUtils` contains a set of functions.
 Besides the standard rotation I also implemented sign-preserving rotations which is useful for experiments where signed values should not change their signum.